pschippe/interview-questions/README.md

 - What are differences between compiled and interpreted languages?
 Name an example of each.

+#### General Front End
+- Which do you prefer, React or Angular?
+Why?
+- How do you keep CSS from running out of control?

 #### JavaScript

 - What's a typical use case for anonymous functions?